 - Pre-heat oven to 350

-- In a baking dish place your mushrooms stem side, give them a light drizzle of olive oil and bake at 350 for ten min.
+- In a sheet pan place your mushrooms stem side down, give them a light drizzle of olive oil and bake at 350 for ten min.

 - While the mushrooms are baking- cook your ground pork.